BestTimesToVisit.com Logo

 safety

-Be aware of pickpockets, especially in crowded tourist areas like Puerta del Sol or on busy metro lines.
-Keep your valuables secure and out of sight, and always be mindful of your surroundings, particularly when engrossed in taking photos.
+Be aware of pickpockets, especially in crowded tourist areas like Puerta del Sol and on the Metro.
+Keep your valuables secure and out of sight, and never leave your phone or wallet unattended on cafe tables.

 packing

 Pack comfortable walking shoes – you'll be doing a lot of exploring on foot!
-Madrid is best discovered by strolling through its charming streets and plazas.
-Also, consider bringing a light scarf, as it can be a stylish accessory and useful for cooler evenings, even in summer.
+Madrid is a city best discovered by wandering through its charming streets and plazas.
+Also, bring layers, as the weather can change throughout the day, especially in spring and autumn.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.